AWRI/permanovaModF/README.md

 # permanovaModF
-R package to calculate Andersson 2017 modified F based on the Fathom Tools Matlab Library
+R package to calculate Andersson 2017 modified F adapted from the Fathom Toolbox Matlab Library